paulacduffy/irisdatasetproject/README.md

 Class (Iris Setosa, Iris Versicolour and Iris Virginica.
 (Reference: https://en.wikipedia.org/wiki/Iris_flower_data_set)
 The sepal is the outer part of the flower that encloses a developing bud (often green in colour) and the petal is the coloured part of the flower.
 (Reference: https://www.amnh.org/learn/biodiversity_counts/ident_help/Parts_Plants/parts_of_flower.htm)
 Investigating the dataset might involve trying to determine patterns in the data in relation to the three distinct classifications, i.e. does the data clearly show differences between the three classes.
-A goal in analying a dataset such as this might be to determine if one could identify the class out of the three given the four measurements.
+A goal in analying a dataset such as this might be to determine if one could identify which class a flower belongs to given the four measurements.

 My initial file is called Prelim.py.
 In this file I used the with statement to read the data, and attempted to do some analysis by column.
 The script prints the first column only.
 I couldn't find a way to perform the mathematical functions I wanted to, and after some investigation online I figured out that it is necessary to use libraries to manipulate the data as required.